Jason Heyward: 2013

-On January 18, 2013, the Braves avoided arbitration with Heyward in his first time eligible, agreeing on a one-year, $3.65 million deal.
-He was counted on as a component in the outfield including newly acquired brothers Justin and B. J. Upton, with whom he would play until being traded after the 2014 season.
-An appendectomy on April 22 led him to being placed on the 15-day disabled list.
-In his first 31 games of the season, he batted .142 (15-for-106) with two home runs and eight RBI.
+On January 18, 2013, the Braves avoided salary arbitration with Heyward by signing him to a one-year, $3.65 million deal.
+The Braves' outfield also included newly acquired brothers Justin and B. J. Upton, with whom Heyward would play for the remainder of his Braves tenure.
+An appendectomy on April 22 led to Heyward being placed on the 15-day disabled list.
 He returned from the appendectomy on May 17, going 2-for-4 in an 8–5 win against the Dodgers.
-His first multi-HR game of the season came against San Diego on June 10.

-In 37 games following the All-Star break, Heyward batted .305 with on OBP of .397 and OPS of .932.
-He collected 40 hits in 131 at-bats with nine doubles, seven home runs, and 17 RBI.
-During a 19-game stretch from July 28 to August 17, he batted .400 (30-for-75) with a .457 OBP, six doubles, five home runs – four as a leadoff hitter – 15 RBI, eight BB, and 23 runs scored.
-On August 17, he hit his second multi-HR game of the season against Washington.
-In August, his .348 batting average (23 hits in 66 AB) ranked tenth in the NL.

 New York Mets pitcher Jon Niese hit Heyward in the face with a pitch on August 21, fracturing his jaw in two places.
 He had surgery, which required the insertion of two plates, and returned on September 20.
 Heyward began wearing a protective shield attached to the right side of his batting helmet.
 He struck out and walked in a 9–5 win against the Chicago Cubs.

-Six days later, Heyward set career highs against Philadelphia with five hits, four extra-base hits and matched a career-best three doubles.
-He also hit his third career – and second of the season – leadoff home run.
-In his last 31 games of the season, starting July 28, he hit at a .333 (38-for-114) clip.
-He batted .322 (38-for-118) with a .403 OBP in 30 games as a leadoff hitter.
-After two stints on the DL, Heyward appeared in 104 total games, batting .254 with 14 home runs, 22 2B, 38 RBI, 67 runs scored, and two stolen bases.
-The Braves record was 71–33 in the games in which he appeared.
+Six days later, Heyward set career highs against Philadelphia with five hits and four extra-base hits.
+After two stints on the DL, Heyward appeared in 104 total games, batting .254 with 14 home runs, 38 RBI, and 67 runs scored.
+The Braves' record was 71–33 in the games in which he appeared.